310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Chiaki smile3 %}
 Yep!
 No problems whatsoever!
-Actually, I’d already recovered a few days ago!
+Actually, I had already recovered a few days ago!

 But the doctor insisted that I rest, and refrain from making physical contact with anyone.